jsx-eslint/eslint-plugin-react/README.md

 {
   "settings": {
     "react": {
-      "createClass": "createClass", // Regex for Component Factory to use, default to "createClass" "pragma": "React",  // Pragma to use, default to "React" "version": "15.0" // React version, default to the latest React stable release }
+      "createClass": "createReactClass", // Regex for Component Factory to use, default to "createReactClass" "pragma": "React",  // Pragma to use, default to "React" "version": "15.0" // React version, default to the latest React stable release }